PandaSekh/scripts/README.md

 ### `ai-commit.sh`
 A shell script that generates commit messages using AI based on staged Git changes.

+### `docker_attila.sh`
+This script runs indefinitely, cleaning up all Docker containers, images, volumes, and networks.
+It is designed for development environments where frequent resets are needed.

 ## Video
 ### `compressor.sh`
 A simple shell script to compress videos using FFmpeg with H.265 encoding.